-- · Required hydrogen selenide disposal rate; - · Quantity of hydrogen selenide to be disposed; - Acceptable frequency of changing the absorbent bed or system; - Concentration of the hydrogen selenide stream delivered into the absorber bed: - Temperature rise effects from reaction between the hydrogen selenide and the absorbent; - Distribution system within the absorber bed to prevent channeling and premature breakthrough of unreacted hydrogen selenide; - Absorbent particle size: Generally small particles give a high contact area, which corresponds to greater efficiency.
-However, small particle sizes can lead to plug gage or high pressure drops and a tendency of channeling and premature breakthrough of unreacted hydrogen selenide; - Provisions should be made to monitor both the inlet and outlet stream for hydrogen selenide concentration; - Flow control should be installed in the waste hydrogen selenide stream to enable the gas flow to be matched to the capacity of the absorber bed;

-• Pressure control should be installed in the waste hydrogen selenide stream to enable the gas flow to be matched to the operating capacity of the absorber bed;

-- Use of inert purge as necessary to facilitate process line clean-up; and - Consideration of discharge point from the absorber bed exhaust, well away from air intake systems and personnel areas.
+- Required hydrogen selenide disposal rate; - Quantity of hydrogen selenide to be disposed;

+- Acceptable frequency of changing the absorbent bed or system; - Concentration of the hydrogen selenide stream delivered into the absorber bed; - Temperature rise effects from reaction between the hydrogen selenide and the absorbent; - Distribution system within the absorber bed to prevent channeling and premature breakthrough of unreacted hydrogen selenide; - Absorbent particle size: Generally small particles give a high contact area, which corresponds to greater efficiency.
+However, small particle sizes can lead to plug gage or high pressure drops and a tendency of channeling and premature breakthrough of unreacted hydrogen selenide; - Provisions should be made to monitor both the inlet and outlet stream for hydrogen selenide concentration; - Changes in the breakthrough detection agent (color indicator) of a bed of solid adsorbent; - Flow control should be installed in the waste hydrogen selenide stream to enable the gas flow to be matched to the capacity of the absorber bed; - Pressure control should be installed in the waste hydrogen selenide stream to enable the gas flow to be matched to the operating capacity of the absorber bed; - Use of inert purge as necessary to facilitate process line clean-up; and - Consideration of discharge point from the absorber bed exhaust, well away from air intake systems and personnel areas.